Primetime Emmy Award for Outstanding Host for a Reality or Reality Competition Program

-The Primetime Emmy Award for Outstanding Host for a Reality or Competition Program is an award that was first awarded in 2008.
+The Primetime Emmy Award for Outstanding Host for a Reality or Reality Competition Program is an award that was first awarded in 2008.
 On July 27, 2008, it was announced that the category's five nominees would all co-host the 60th Primetime Emmy Awards telecast.
+Beginning in 2023, game show hosts competed in a separate category for Outstanding Host for a Game Show.